-The ethos of Personal learning in Middle School involves engaging and motivating students to do their personal best and to look towards continual improvement in the skills needed for the 21st century such as thinking, reflecting, researching and collaboration.
+The ethos of Personal Learning in Middle School involves engaging and motivating students to do their personal best and to look towards continual improvement in the skills needed for the 21st century such as thinking, reflecting, researching and collaboration.

-Students can be entered in Science, Mathematics, Debating and other competitions throughout the year.
+All students from Years 5 to 7 can be entered in Science, Mathematics, Debating and other competitions throughout the year.

 a team race to place body parts in a dummy torso in the shortest time

 create an apple mummy

 make a board game

 build a model

 time travel – research and imagination

 The following subjects are offered in each year: